Eleukina/eleukina.github.io/_posts/2016-6-25-Animations.md

 But is not end of our work with animations...

-Do you ever hear about artist Seurat.
+Do you ever hear about artist Seurat?
 He draw his pictures with dotes.
 And we tried to make something like he do.
 See my animatoin and say, is it looks like?
 [My animation](https://eleukina.github.io/nature/)

 Good buy!